jorgegorka/svelte-firebase/README.md

 ### Deployment

-To deploy your app to Firebase.
 Rembember to activate cloud firestore, storage and hosting in the Firebase console.

 ```bash
 yarn deploy